-The merger of Marcum and Friedman LLP ("Friedman") was effective as September 1, 2022.
-The following table sets forth the fees that the Company was billed by Friedman and Marcum in 2022 and Marcum in 2023, our independent registered public accountants for fiscal years 2022 and 2023:
+CBIZ CPAs acquired the attest business of Marcum LLP, effective November 1, 2024.
+The following table sets forth the fees that the Company was billed by Marcum, our independent registered public accountants for fiscal years 2024 and 2023:

-2023 2022
+20 24 2 2023

-Audit Fees (1) \$ 142,200 \$ 126,000
+Audit Fees (1) \$ 187,390 \$ 187,542

-Audit Related Fees (2) 45,342 12,722
+Audit Related Fees

 Tax Fees

-Total \$ 187,542 \$ 138,722
+Total \$ 187,390 \$ 187,542

-- Audit fees relate to professional services rendered in connection with the audit of the Company's annual financial statements, quarterly review of financial statements and audit services provided in connection with other statutory and regulatory filings. - 2.
-Fees related to services provided for registration statements during the first half of 2023 and the fourth quarter of 2022.
+1. Audit fees relate to professional services rendered in connection with the audit of the Company's annual financial statements, quarterly review of financial statements and audit services provided in connection with other statutory and regulatory filings.